Arranging a marriage or civil partnership

 How much it will cost

 To enter notice of marriage or civil partnership 28 days notice required the fees are £35 per person.

 If you are subject to immigration control and to the Home Office referral scheme (without a marriage/civil partnership visa or valid right of abode, indefinite leave to remain in your current valid passport or biometric card) this is likely to be extended to 70 days and the fees are £47 each.

 At the time of booking your appointment with us, we will ask for a booking fee of £35 or £47 each.
 When you attend your appointment, the booking fee will be transferred from your account with us and credited to your notice fee.
-This means less for you to worry about apart from ensuring you bring the relevant documents with you.
+Failure to attend will result in a penalty charge.
+Please see the terms and conditions in our Cancellation Policy

 Fees for ceremonies vary depending on the venue you have chosen - Ceremony fees